binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The revenge!!

-As in 2016, I create a whole application with moderation system display on the screen.
+As in 2016, I create a whole application with moderation, a display on the screen...
 I don't want to waste everything to the trash.
-So I reuse the code and I do some evolutions and wanted to complexify it a little bit the project.
+So I reuse the code, do some evolutions and wanted to complexify it a little bit the project.
 Indeed, I introduce some machine learning in order to try to recognize what the attendees draw.
 Here is the workflow of the application

 <div style="text-align:center; width:100%;">